jpqt/Financial-Machine-Learning/README.md

 ## Dollar Cost Averaging Bitcoin Bot
 User would like to purchase bitcoin on a daily basis, with a daily limit of $50
 ## Technologies

+kenny testing mike one two three a to the four